Collection: Men's Deerskin Leather Gloves

 Men's Deerskin Leather Gloves

 Deerskin sits between lambskin and peccary in the men's leather hierarchy: tougher than lamb, more breathable than peccary, with a patina that lambskin doesn't develop.
-Hand-stitched in Naples since 1930, often unlined for driving, cashmere-lined for the city.
+Cut by hand and stitched in Naples since 1930, it keeps the precision of a classic glove with a more lived-in, personal character.
+It is a leather designed to be worn often: with time it softens, takes the shape of the hand and tells the story of the person who carries it.

-How to choose: For driving, pick unlined or thin-lined cuts for direct feel on the wheel.
-For city wear, cashmere-lined for warmth.
-Adjacent option: peccary if you want even more rarity and wear potential.
+How to choose: for driving, pick unlined or thin-lined cuts for direct feel on the wheel.
+For the city, cashmere-lined for warmth.
+Adjacent option: peccary if you want even more rarity and wear potential, or carpincho for a rare, naturally water-resistant leather with a distinctive grain.